one-sketch/FLW-01.P-BuzzFeed-Character-Quiz-Starter-Code-Light-/README.md

 ## Wrap-Up (everyday)
-- [ ] Save your changes and push to GitHub
+- [x ] Save your changes and push to GitHub
-- [ ] Submit your project link to the Project Submission form.
+- [ x] Submit your project link to the Project Submission form.

 ## Extensions
-- [ ] Update the HTML and CSS to reflect your own style.
+- [ x] Update the HTML and CSS to reflect your own style.
 - [ ] Add more questions to your quiz.